guibescos/vesting-verifier/README.md

 ### Verify a vesting account (only relevant for locked tokens)

-To verify a vesting account has been setup properly you need 3 things :
+To verify a vesting account for someone has been setup properly you need 2 things :
-- A positions account address.
-This is the account's unique identifier.
 - The expected owner (the public key you expect to be the beneficiary of the account).
 - The expected balance (the balance you expect the owner to be entitled to).